sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ## FCM configuration file required (google-services.json)

 You can add Firebase to your app either semi-automatically using Android Studio, or manually [following this step-by-step official guide](https://firebase.google.com/docs/android/setup).
 In brief, to perform manual setup you first need to register your application in [firebase console](https://console.firebase.google.com/).
-If your project already uses GCM, the console will prompt you to import it as new Firebase Cloud Messaging project.
-Register your application using the console, and download relevant google-services.json into your project’s main folder.
+If your project already uses FCM, the console will prompt you to import it as a new Firebase Cloud Messaging project.
+Register your application using the console, and download relevant _google-services.json_ into your project’s main folder.

 Sample SDK projects _sinch-rtc-sample-push_ and _sinch-rtc-sample-video-push_ will require you to supply your own _google-services.json_ in order to be built.
-In the absence of this file, gradle will show relevant error with explanation and relevant links and stop the build.
+In the absence of this file, gradle will show a relevant error with explanation and relevant links and stop the build.
 That _google-services.json_ file is the main mean of automatization of support of Firebase services to your app.
 Android Studio’s _‘com.google.gms.google-services’_ plugin parses and adds relevant resources and permissions to your applications manifest automatically.

 ## Permissions required

-Unlike GCM setup, FCM application developer does not need to manually add any permission to application manifest.
+Unlike GCM setup, FCM application developer does not need to manually add any permission to the application manifest.
 For relevant changes in you application’s manifest when migrating from GCM to FCM please consult official [GCM to FCM migration guide](https://developers.google.com/cloud-messaging/android/android-migrate-fcm)

 ## Enable push notifications